raspberrypi/rpi-imager/BUILDING.md

 - Install Visual Studio Code (or a derivative) and the Qt Extension Pack.
 - It is assumed you already have a valid code signing certificate, and the Windows 10 Kit (SDK) installed.

+#### Dependencies for the test suite

+The suite itself needs nothing beyond the build, but a good many cases build their fixtures with ordinary command-line tools and skip when they are absent.
+Without these the suite still passes; it just covers a good deal less, and says so in each skip.

+- **Git for Windows** supplies a POSIX userland: `tar`, `gzip`, `bzip2`, `openssl`, `ssh-keygen`, `dd`, `truncate`.
+Its `usrin` is deliberately not on PATH -- it would shadow Windows' own `find.exe` and `sort.exe` -- so the suite looks there directly.
+- **MSYS2** supplies the rest: `xz`, `zstd`, and `mtools` (`mformat`, `mcopy`), which is the only FAT formatter available here since dosfstools has no Windows build.
+Install with `pacman -S mingw-w64-x86_64-mtools`.
+- **Python 3** with **PyYAML** (`pip install PyYAML`) parses the generated cloud-init documents, and stands up the local HTTP servers several cases fetch from.
+The interpreter is called `python` here rather than `python3`.

+Run the suite with `ctest --test-dir <build dir> -j4`.

+Some cases need an elevated shell: building a boot image drives `diskpart`, and the imager's own manifest asks for administrator, so nothing can start the shipping binary without it.
+Run an elevated pass **as well as** an ordinary one, not instead of it -- an elevated token reads straight through a deny ACE, so the cases about refused permissions skip when it holds.

 #### Building

 Building Raspberry Pi Imager on Windows is best done with Visual Studio Code (or a derivative).